derrickthomin/DJBB-Groovebox5000/README.md

 - Ability to swap files in sample voice (list of SD card files, select)
 - Add RAW audio files of some small primatives (little clicks, transients, other small samples)
 - - Raw as in just an H file with the data ary
+- LFOs
+- Variable speed sample playback
+- Reverse mode
+- Additional sequencer types (euclidian, etc.)
+- Mic record in to step (record to SD, assign to sample voice for current step)
+- Param reset support (some way to clear a param / go back to default)
+-  - Also a way to clear ALL params from a step